Norse Mythology (book)

-Norse Mythology is a 2017 book by Neil Gaiman.
-The book is a retelling of several stories from Norse mythology.
+Norse Mythology is a 2017 book by Neil Gaiman, which retells several stories from Norse mythology.
 In the introduction, Gaiman describes where his fondness for the source material comes from.
 The book received positive reviews from critics.

-List of myths
+Myths

-Each chapter introduces some mythological characters (usually gods or giants) and/or tells some stories.
+Each chapter introduces some mythological figures (usually gods or jötnar, glossed by Gaiman as "giants") and/or tells some stories.

 The players

-The three most important gods, Odin, Thor and Loki, are presented.
+The three most common gods to feature in the stories, Odin, Thor and Loki, are presented.